biglocalnews/covid-world-scraper/README.md

 ## Install

-Download [Geckodriver](https://github.com/mozilla/geckodriver/releases) to a location on the PATH (or update PATH env variable to include it's location).
+Download [Geckodriver](https://github.com/mozilla/geckodriver/releases) to a location on the PATH (or update PATH env variable to include its location).

 Install the `covid-world-scraper` command-line tool.